liferay-search/liferay-docs/en/user/articles/130-forms/04-form-fields.markdown

 **Grid:** Using radio buttons, users select from options laid out in rows and columns.
 One selection can be made per row.
 This is useful when the same response metric is needed for multiple questions.
-For example, a product survey form might ask users to rate a list of their product's characteristics as *Wonderful*, *Pretty Good*, *Not So Good*, or *Awful*.
+For example, a sharepoint survey form might ask users to rate a list of their sharepoint's characteristics as *Wonderful*, *Pretty Good*, *Not So Good*, or *Awful*.

 ![Figure 8: Grid fields use the same options (columns) for multiple categories (rows).](../../images/forms-grid.png)